MartinPerry/cyclone-detector/README.md

 - **proj_type**
 	- default: eq
 	- Type of input data projection. ? = unknown, eq = Equirectangular, me = Meractor.
-Input projection is ussed to calculate area in km^2.
+Input projection is used to calculate area in km^2.
 - **min_lat**
 	- default: -90
 	- Minimal latitude of the image area AABB